SharePoint/sp-dev-docs/docs/declarative-customization/column-formatting.md

 **Binary operators** - The following are operators that expect two operands:

 - **indexOf**: takes 2 operands.
-The first is the text you would like to search within, the second is the text you would like to search for.
-Returns the index value of the first occurrence of the search term within the string.
+The first is the text (or array) you would like to search within, the second is the text you would like to search for.
+Returns the index value of the first occurrence of the search term within the string (or array).
 Indexes start at 0.
-If the search term is not found within the text, -1 is returned.
+If the search term is not found within the text (or array), -1 is returned.
 This operator is case-sensitive. - _Only available in SharePoint Online_
   - `"txtContent": "=indexOf('DogFood', 'Dog')"` results in _0_
   - `"txtContent": "=indexOf('DogFood', 'F')"` results in _3_
   - `"txtContent": "=indexOf('DogFood', 'Cat')"` results in _-1_
   - `"txtContent": "=indexOf('DogFood', 'f')"` results in _-1_

 - **join**: takes 2 operands.
 The first is an array (multi-select person or choice field) and the second is the separating string.
 Returns a string concatenation of the array values separated by the separating string. - _Only available in SharePoint Online_
   - `"txtContent": "=join(@currentField, ', ')"` might result in _"Apple, Orange, Cherry"_ (depending on the selected values)
   - `"txtContent": "=join(@currentField.title, '|')"` might result in _"Chris Kent|Vesa Juvonen|Jeff Teper"_ (depending on the selected persons)